 A study conducted in 2017-2018 among early-arrived Syrian refugees in Norway showed that almost 10% of this population, especially women, used analgesics daily followed by tranquillizers, antidepressants and sedatives [5].
 However, the proportion of medication treatment among those reporting a long-term somatic disorder (e.g., cardiovascular disorder) was low, suggesting possible inadequate treatment in this population upon settlement in the hosting country [5].
-Ensuring continuity of healthcare and adequate access to treatment is crucial for integration, individual well-being, and public health at large.[6]
+This prior study [5] did not examine use of antibiotics specifically, and thereby knowledge about this specific medication use among immigrant from Syria in the transition to Norway, remains unknown.
+Ensuring continuity of healthcare and adequate access to treatment is crucial for integration, individual well-being, and public health at large.

+The main stated goal of the health care system in Norway is equity in health care for all regardless of ethnicity, religion, language, and cultural background.
+Asylum seekers and refugees have the same rights to healthcare for physical ailments and illness, mental issues, addiction problems, and dental care as native Norwegians [6].
+However, immigrants with different backgrounds have different perceptions of health-seeking-behavior, signs of illness, medication-taking-behavior included over-the-counter-drugs (OTC), beliefs about medicines and health literacy, which are intuitively inherited from homeland countries.
+As acknowledged by the Norwegian government [7], there are several challenges within health care services related to immigrants in Norway, e.g., cultural differences, access to health information, health-seeking-behavior, competences of health workforces, research and development.
+These challenges are possibly even greater for people who come to Norway in adulthood than for younger generations.

-Self-medication and inappropriate use of medications constitute an important health concern among the Middle East communities [10].
-[4]In Syria, individuals predominantly self-diagnose and self-medicate; generally, they can purchase medicines in any pharmacy without a prescription, even those medications licensed as “prescription-only” (POM) in Western countries (e.g., antibiotics, antidiabetics, antihypertensive drugs) [8, 9].
+A structured health care system did not exist in Syria before the war.
+More specifically regarding access to and the use of medication, individuals predominantly self-diagnose and self-medicate; generally, individuals can purchase medicines in any pharmacy without a prescription, even those medications licensed as prescription-only in Western countries (e.g., antibiotics, antidiabetics, antihypertensive drugs) [8, 9].
+Hence, self-medication and inappropriate use of medications constitute an important health concern among the Middle East communities [10].
+This situation is aggravated by the public health situation in Syria before the war, which has seen an important increase in the incidence of non-communicable diseases such as obesity, diabetes and coronary heart disease [4].

 The current medication-taking behavior in Syrians may still be shaped by their experiences back in Syria and on their way to Norway.
 Understanding the extent to which Syrians use medication currently in Norway as opposed to Syria in the past is therefore important to prevent inappropriate drug use and in parallel to ensure adequate treatment [11, 12].
 It is also important to map medication use in this population by sex, as women and men may have different health profile and medication-taking behaviors.
-[13][14][15]
+Likewise, inadequate health literacy is a common problem among some immigrant groups, and it is an important determinant of medication use and health behavior [13].
+Several studies have found associations between poor literacy and poorer likelihood of self-managing health conditions, as well as poorer health outcomes [14].
+Low health literacy has been found to be associated with over- or- underutilization of healthcare service [15], which underlines the importance of examining this factor in relation to medication use.